The Cosmos is infinite, and so is time; no beginning nor end!

 6. The number of contact points of the (egg-like) universes depends on their sizes, but it will always be finite.
 (Function of a number in the Fibonacci series - mathematical proof required)

-It is worth emphasizing that various shapes proposed in the past for a doughnut universe are unsuitable for a stable multiverse.
-Open forms are unstable and theoretically produce infinite points of contact.
+It's worth emphasizing that various shapes proposed in the past for a doughnut universe are unsuitable for a stable multiverse.
+Open forms are unstable and theoretically produce an infinite number of points of contact.

-What is the principle of non-arbitrariness, and why is the principle inconsistent with the Big Bang as an isolated event?
+The non-arbitrariness principle (causality) is inconsistent with the Big Bang as an isolated event.

-The current theory of the Big Bang contradicts Newton's First Law (cause and effect).
+The current theory of the Big Bang contradicts Newton's First Law, which states that there is a cause-and-effect relationship.

-• Supposedly, there was no time, matter, or space before the Big Bang, so there is no solid explanation of what triggered the Big Bang event!
-Supposedly, it was a completely random event.
-This situation does not exist anywhere in modern physics.
+• There was supposedly no time, matter, or space before the Big Bang, so there is no solid explanation for what triggered it.
+It was supposedly a random event, and this situation does not exist anywhere in modern physics.

-• Physicists are aware of the problematic nature of the issue and have looked for all kinds of creative solutions.
+• Physicists are aware of the problematic nature of the issue and have explored various creative solutions.

-It should be emphasized that both general relativity (Albert Einstein's), which is deterministic, and the classical model of quantum mechanics (probabilistic model) do not assume random events.
+It should be emphasized that both general relativity (Albert Einstein's) and the classical model of quantum mechanics (a probabilistic model) do not assume random events.

 The Big Bang theory is not a circular energy flow model.